saidaHF/InitiationToPython/slides/slides.md

-# Python intro course
+# ALBA's Python intro course

-The following is just an check-list of topics to cover, with references to other tutorials
+This is a "guideline" for the course.
+The details are covered in the linked resources

 These slides are available online in: